 \section{Introduction}

 The theme of the present article is the study of certain arithmetic invariants of modular forms (algebraic ranks, analytic ranks, Shafarevich--Tate groups) when the modular forms they are attached to vary in a Hida (\emph{i.e.}, slope $0$) family.
-This is the first paper in a two-part project: the forthcoming article \cite{PPV} will deal with Coleman (\emph{i.e.}, finite slope) families.
+This is the first paper in a two-part project: the article \cite{PPV} deals with Coleman (\emph{i.e.}, finite slope) families.